nmachine-io/doc-site/docs/walkthrough/part-two-system-checks.md

 sidebar_label: "Health Checks"
 ---

-# Part 2.
+# Part II.
 Health Checks

 Letting the user know what is and isn't working is the greatest form of empathy we can offer them.
 This section part of the tutorial.